-The actions taken during the first cycle have been divided into the categories set out below.
-The combination of all these actions collectively contribute to the protection and improvement of the water environment.
-The actions relate to all types of water bodies, rivers, lakes, canals, wetland, groundwater, estuaries and coastal waters including those in Protected Areas.
-These include the Programme of Measures which were set out to achieve the statutory objectives, including existing mechanisms, statutory and voluntary actions.
-Further detail on the actions taken in the first cycle is included in the Progress Report.
-A summary of the updated Programme of Measures for 2015 -2021 is set out in Section 3 together with further detail provided in Water Watch Wales.
+Actions taken during the first cycle have collectively contributed to the protection and improvement of the water environment.
+The actions related to all types of water bodies: rivers, lakes, canals, wetland, groundwater, estuaries and coastal waters including those in Protected Areas.
+A summary is set out below of the Programme of Measures which were set out to achieve the statutory objectives, including existing mechanisms, statutory and voluntary actions.
+Further detail is included in the Progress Report.
+A summary of the updated Programme of Measures for 2015-2021 is set out in Section 3 together with further detail provided in Water Watch Wales.